A Twist in Time

 Except for one.

-She arrived at a flight of stairs at the base of the tower in the heart of the village and she began to climb them.
-Her legs quivered in the icy air and her stomach clenched in anticipation when she realized just how close she was to her destination.
-She reached the top.
-After hesitating for a moment, she disappeared behind a set of doors.
+She arrived at the base of a flight of stairs leading into the tower at the heart of the village and she began to climb them.
+Her legs quivered in the icy air and her stomach clenched in anticipation.
+When she reached the top, she hesitated for a moment before disappearing behind a set of doors.

 "You summoned me?"
 Sakura asked once the door to the Hokage's office was securely closed behind her.
-The office was crammed with books from floor to ceiling accompanied by a variety of artifacts, ninja tools and scrolls.
+The dimly lit office was cluttered with stacks of dusty books, scrolls, and ninja tools.
 At the largest desk in the center of the room sat a beautiful middle-aged woman with blonde hair parted in two low ponytails.

 "You know why you are here, Sakura," Tsunade replied briskly and beckoning to the chair facing her desk with a wave of her hand.
 "Please sit down."
-Sakura obeyed and took a seat facing the village's Hokage and stared expectantly at her mentor's face with anticipation and admiration.
-Tsunade was so self-assured that even during times of total confusion and chaos, Sakura knew she would have an answer.
-The flicker of doubt that crossed Tsunade's features must have been her imagination.
+Sakura obeyed and took a seat facing the village's Hokage and stared expectantly at her mentor's face.
+Tsunade was so self-assured that even during times of total confusion and chaos, she always knew just what to do.
+The flicker of doubt that crossed Tsunade's features must have been in Sakura's imagination.

 The blonde woman rose from her chair and walked to the floor-length window behind the desk, gazing out at her village.
 "War is upon us," she muttered gravely.
 The edges of Sakura's ears prickled.
 This was not news to her, but that sure didn't make the information any easier to digest.
 The village was on a high security emergency lockdown and Orochimaru was at large so it made sense that something terrible was brewing.
 Tsunade's eyes darted back in Sakura's direction.